diekhans/SQLiteBioData/README.md

 to be accessed read-only from any language with SQLite3 support.
 No additional software is required.

-The databases currently supported are
+The databases currently supported are:

 * NCBI Gene (partial)